lyrichouston3/IT-helpdesk-homelab/Ticket-01-Domain-Join-Issue/Ticket-One.md

    ![Screenshot showing a successful ping to the DNS server](04_ping_success.png)

-   *Screenshot showing that after correcting the DNS IP to the internal DNS server, the computer successfully resolved the Domain name.*
+   *Screenshot showing that after correcting the DNS IP to point to the internal DNS server (hosted on the DC), the computer successfully resolved the Domain name.*